 Yes, seriously, there are women who are making money right now selling their breast milk!

-It’s a surprising trade – and a controversial one – but it has been on the rise in America and Britain over the last few years, largely thanks to the internet.
+It’s a surprising trade – and a controversial one – but it has been on the rise in America and the UK over the last few years, largely thanks to the internet.

-Lactating women are producing extra milk, storing it and selling it to new mums (and others, see below) through specialist agencies.
+Lactating women are producing extra milk, storing it and selling it to new parents through specialist agencies.

-That would help pay for the cost of having a baby, wouldn’t it?
+That would help pay toward the cost of having a baby, wouldn’t it?

 Fascinated by the idea?
 Appalled by it?